UseKeyp/kaching-app/README.md

 Kaching's key features are:

-### Send - allows you to send cryptocurrency to other users who have also created accounts with Keyp.
+-Send - allows you to send cryptocurrency to other users who have also created accounts with Keyp.

-### Wallet - displays your wallet balances and transaction history.
+-Wallet - displays your wallet balances and transaction history.

-### Request - lets you request crypto payment from other users.
-An email will be sent to the requested user with the amount and asset requested.
+-Request - lets you request crypto payment from other users.
+An email will be sent to the requested user with the amount and sset requested.

-### Fund - allows you to fund your wallet with popular onramps.
+-Fund - allows you to fund your wallet with popular onramps.

-### Cash out - lets you offramp your funds to popular offramps.
+-Cash out - lets you offramp your funds to popular offramps.

 ## Installation